-Tangy and creamy this lime fudge with a blackberry jam swirl proves that fudge is a year round treat.
-Perfect for summertime.
+This Blackberry Jam-Lime Fudge is a tangy and creamy this lime fudge with a blackberry jam swirl proves that fudge is a year round treat.

 I grew up watching Happy Days, Laverne and Shirley, Mork and Mindy.
 I forgave him for making Joanie loves Chachi.